c0rner/nvlift/README.md

 # Nvhoist
-Nvhoist is a minimalistic Nvim wrapper designed to hoist/move nested nvim session from within a `terminal` window up into the top level session.
+Nvhoist is a minimalistic wrapper for Neovim designed to move nested nvim session from within a `:terminal` window up into the top level session.

 When using `nvim` as a terminal multiplexer this will be a regular annoyance and usually also break things like `lsp` plugins.